WebDevLyon/CV-Nicolas-Lachise-WebDev/README.md

 I just use HTML5 and CSS3.

-I used the flexboxes for the responsive design
+I used the flexbox for the responsive design

 For icons, I use the library [Fontawesone](https://fontawesome.com/)